laravel-workflow/laravel-workflow.github.io/docs/configuration/options.md

 ## Retries

-The `$tries` setting is used to control the number of retries a workflow or activity is attempted before it is considered failed.
+The `$tries` setting is used to control the number of retries an activity is attempted before it is considered failed.
 By default, the `$tries` value is set to 0 which means it will be retried forever.
-This can be overridden by setting the `$tries` property on the workflow or activity class.
+This can be overridden by setting the `$tries` property on the activity class.

 ## Timeout

-The `$timeout` setting is used to control the maximum number of seconds a workflow or activity is allowed to run before it is killed.
+The `$timeout` setting is used to control the maximum number of seconds an activity is allowed to run before it is killed.
 By default, the `$timeout` value is set to 0 seconds which means it can run forever.
-This can be overridden by setting the `$timeout` property on the workflow or activity class.
+This can be overridden by setting the `$timeout` property on the activity class.

+## Backoff

+The `backoff` method returns an array of integers corresponding to the current attempt.
+The default `backoff` method decays exponentially to 2 minutes.
+This can be overridden by implementing the `backoff` method on the activity class.

 ## Connection